CHAPTER Rev 2400

 (c)

-Clear and legible copies of all federal forms 4797 and 6252 filed
+Clear and legible copies of all federal Forms 4797 and 6252 filed

-required to show the breakdown of the sale of assets;
+show the breakdown of the sale of assets;

 (d)